 include this line was Dallas Division No. 181, effective October 1, 1920.
 There

-was no signal system or interlockings in service.
+was no signal system nor interlockings in service on the Belt Line.
 The switches at Forest Avenue

 were handled by a switch tender; the switches at Metzger, Belt Junction and

 Briggs were handled by trainmen.
 The railroad crossings at grade with the

 Denison Subdivision (H&TC main line) at Belt Junction and the Beaumont-Galveston